Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 #13046, b. about 1782

-John Stott was born about 1782 in Nidderdale, Yorkshire, England.1 He married Ann ....1 John was listed as the head of the family of on the census of 7 April 1861 in Gornonadgild, Carlton Highdale, Yorkshire, England, John was a farmer of fifty-two acres and was looking after his grandsons as their parents had recently died.2
+John Stott was born about 1782 in Nidderdale, Yorkshire, England.1 He was baptised on 23 June 1782 in St Peter, Huddersfield, Yorkshire, England, his father was listed as Josh living at Paddock.2 He married Elizabeth ...1 John was listed as head of household in the census of 30 May 1851 at Gammersgill, Carlton Highdale, Yorkshire, England, John was a farmer of 46 acres living with his wife and grandson Peter Stott who was a scholar aged 9 and a servant.3 John was listed as the head of the family on the census of 7 April 1861 in Gammersgill, Carlton Highdale, Yorkshire, England, John was a farmer of fifty-two acres and was looking after his grandsons as their parents had recently died.4

 Sources of Information